jvanstraten/fletcher_streams/README.md

 connect to each other.
 The de-facto standard for this has become the AMBA AXI4 interface, designed by ARM for their microcontrollers and processors.
-Roughly speaking, AXI4 specifies an interface for device-to-memory connections (AXI4 and AXI4-lite), and a streaming interface (AXI4-stream) for device-to-device connections.
+Roughly speaking, AXI4 specifies an interface for device-to-memory connections (AXI4 and AXI4-lite), and a streaming interface (AXI4-stream) for intra-device connections.

 While AXI4 and AXI4-lite are of primary importance to processors due to their